Wisconsin Horseback Riding Trails and Maps

 WI 6 mi Crushed Stone

-The Friendship State Trail will eventually run between Stevens Point and Manitowoc in eastern Wisconsin.
-Currently, two disconnected segments of the trail are open for use.
-In the east, a 4-mile...
+The Friendship State Trail runs between Stevens Point and Manitowoc in eastern Wisconsin in two disconnected segments of the trail for 18.3 miles.
+Note: The gravel surface of the trail can be rough...

 The Nicolet State Trail runs for 90 miles through three counties, numerous small communities and Nicolet National Forest in northeastern Wisconsin.
 Following a former railroad route used by the timber...